DungeonRun/DungeonRun/docs/devlog.md

 These were integrated into `index.js` using the Three.js `AudioListener` and `Audio` objects.

 A known limitation (browser restriction) is that **sound won’t play until the user interacts with the screen**, which was resolved by triggering the `play()` call after the first user click.

+- Added **punch** and **sword** sound effects that play during avatar combat with enemies.
+- Integrated through the avatar’s attack animation triggers inside `characterControl.js`.
+- Each sound is timed to sync with the animation frame when the attack connects, giving a satisfying “impact” feel.
+- Sounds have short cooldowns and randomized pitch variation for realism.

 ---